Iconiq2/WD-HandsOnExam2/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- card-gallery
-- Transactional
+- animated designs

 ### Technology
 <!-- TODO: List of Technology Used -->